Hand Therapy for Mallet Finger

-“Mallet finger” affects the “extensor” tendon which acts to straighten the end of the finger/thumb.
+“Mallet finger” affects the “extensor” tendon which straightens the end of the finger/thumb.
 It is usually caused by a sudden blow to the tip of the finger (e.g. a ball hitting the end of your finger).
-The force of the blow causes the tendon and sometimes a piece of bone with it to be pulled away from the bone (bony mallet).
+The force of the blow causes the tendon and sometimes a piece of bone with it to be pulled away from the main bone (bony mallet).
 The joint can be pushed straight but you cannot hold that position when support is removed.

 - The splint will be worn strictly 24 hours per day for 6 -8 weeks, removing only for hygiene and to change the lining as shown by your therapist.

 - When your splint is removed, your finger must remain straight and CANNOT bend!
 You can do this by leaning it on the edge of a table or flat surface (pictured below right).
 If your finger accidentally bends, all the healing will be undone and splinting will have to recommence from week one.

 It is important that you contact your therapist if you have any problems (pain, pressure, tingling) with your splint during this time.